-If a Java EE component class supporting injection that is not a bean has an injection point of type InjectionPoint and qualifier @Default, the container automatically detects the problem and treats it as a definition error.
+If a class supporting injection that is not a bean has an injection point of type InjectionPoint and qualifier @Default, the container automatically detects the problem and treats it as a definition error.

 5.5.8.
 Bean metadata

 The interfaces Bean, Interceptor and Decorator provide metadata about a bean.